akshayranganath/akshayranganath.github.io/_posts/2025-12-24-A-Brief-History-of-Intelligence.md

 **This article explores a fascinating convergence: modern neuroscience and ancient Advaita Vedanta philosophy both point to the same startling conclusion—that reality as we experience it is subjective, constructed by our minds rather than objectively "out there."** What's remarkable is how cutting-edge AI research is now providing empirical evidence for what Indian sages declared thousands of years ago.

+>[!NOTE]
+>I have included glossary at the end of the article to explain the different terms that span AI and _Vedanta_.

 ## A Brief History of Intelligence
 **Evolution, AI and the Five Breakthroughs that made our brain**